Robert Dickinson (lighting designer)

-Robert Dickinson (born July 25, 1954) is a television lighting designer.
-His career, spanning decades, has focussed on awards shows, music shows, game shows, talk shows, and special events, which make up his over 1500 on screen television credits.
-In 1990 Dickinson founded Full Flood, Inc., a consortium of lighting designers and directors of photography for the multi-camera television industry.
-Dickinson has been involved with many high-profile shows, including the Academy Awards, Grammy award, Tony Awards, multiple Super Bowl Halftime Shows, multiple Olympic Opening Ceremonies, the 2010 Shanghai Expo, among others.
+Robert Dickinson (born 25 July 1954) is an English television lighting designer.
+His career, spanning decades, has focused on awards shows, music shows, game shows, talk shows, and special events, which make up his more than 1500 on screen television credits.
+In 1990, Dickinson founded Full Flood, Inc., a consortium of lighting designers and directors of photography for the multi-camera television industry.
+Dickinson has been involved with many high-profile shows, including the Academy Awards, Grammy Awards, Tony Awards, multiple Super Bowl halftime shows, multiple Olympic games opening ceremonies, the 2010 Shanghai Expo, among other events.

 Biography

 Dickinson was born in the UK before moving to Canada at the age of two.
 Shortly thereafter his family moved to Southern California where he remains to this day.
 Dickinson's break into the industry came when joining IATSE (the International Alliance of Theatrical Stage Employees), which is the union that has jurisdiction over the Motion Picture industry.
 He quickly moved from working as an lamp operator on films into lighting direction for television, working under industry leader Carl Gibson and eventually working with celebrated lighting designers Bill Klages and Imero Fiorentino.
 His breakthrough show Solid Gold garnered him his first Emmy win at the age of 29, and was the catalyst that lead to a career in television lighting.

 In 2005 Dickinson was awarded an honorary Doctorate of Fine Arts from Carnegie Mellon University.